 How It Works

-The purpose of FuTRES is to make trait data from biological and paleontological specimens accessible in a format that improves discoverability and promotes novel research.
-By following a few steps and using new tools developed by the FuTRES team, these data can be shared on the FuTRES platform, which is backed by an ontological framework that enables logical reasoning.
+The purpose of FuTRES is to make individual-level trait data findable, accessible, interoperable, and reuseable.
+We serve trait data from biological and paleontological specimens in a format that is standardized.
+The datastore uses an ontological backbone to improve discoverability and promotes novel research.
 Here is a quick introduction to FuTRES.

 We have developed a template (viewable here) to help data providers create datasets that are ready for ingestion into the FuTRES knowledge base.
 The field names in the template largely correspond to Darwin Core terms.
 Since Darwin Core is the most commonly used standard for sharing biodiversity occurrence data, these fields may already be pre-existing in most collections databases, or if not, they can be easily mapped or crosswalked from other existing fields.

 The data model relies heavily on the Biological Collections Ontology.
-This maps classes and data properties in the template to the trait terms and aids in reasoning (step 4).
+The classes in the BCO connects the properties (column headers) in the template to the values in the dataset.

-The FuTRES Ontology of Vertebrate Traits (FOVT) is a fundamental tool to accomplish the FuTRES project goals.
-An ontology is a knowledge representation which describes concepts and their relationships to one another in a logical framework that is understandable by machines and humans.
-This logical format allows the data points in an ontology knowledge base to be reasoned over, allowing new inferences to be gained.
-The FOVT is an application ontology specifically designed to serve the purposes of the FuTRES projects.
-It was developed by Dr. Ramona Walls, Dr. Meghan Balk, and Laura Brenskelle, and it reuses many existing ontologies (for example, UBERON, PATO, and BSPO) to conceptualize different vertebrate traits.
-These become the controlleed vocabulary for the templte term "measurementType".
+The FuTRES Ontology of Vertebrate Traits (FOVT) is an application ontology specifically designed to serve the purposes of the FuTRES projects.
+It was developed by Dr. Ramona Walls, Dr. Meghan Balk, and Laura Brenskelle, and it reuses many existing ontologies (for example, UBERON, PATO, BSPO, and OBA) to create and define vertebrate traits.
+These become the controlled vocabulary for "measurementType".

 individualID | materialSampleID | catalogNumber | diagnosticID | scientificName | measurementType | measurementValue | measurementUnit |